-If you’ve been experiencing UTI-like symptoms that haven’t responded to antibiotic treatment, your doctor should perform additional testing.
+If you’ve have UTI-like symptoms that haven’t responded to antibiotic treatment, a doctor will likely recommend additional testing.

 If you have a UTI that isn’t responding to antibiotic treatment, further testing will likely begin with a urine culture to analyze the bacteria causing the infection.

-If another type of bacteria, fungi, or virus is responsible for your UTI, your doctor will prescribe a more appropriate treatment.
+A doctor will prescribe a more appropriate treatment if another type of bacteria, fungi, or virus is responsible for your UTI.

-There are also some lifestyle changes that can help reduce the frequency of UTIs, as well as the severity of your symptoms.
+They may also recommend lifestyle changes to help reduce the frequency of UTIs and the severity of your symptoms.

-- Change your hygiene routine.
-Reducing your risk of UTIs might begin with a few small changes in hygiene.
+- Change your hygiene routine: Reducing your risk of UTIs may begin with a few small hygiene changes.
 This includes not holding in your urine, wiping front to back, and peeing after sex.

-- Drink more water.
-It should come as no surprise that water is essential for urinary health.
-A high water intake can help flush bacteria from the urinary tract, reducing the risk of infection.
+- Drink more water: A high water intake can help flush regularly bacteria from the urinary tract, reducing the risk of infection.

-- Eat plenty of fruits and vegetables.
-Fruits and vegetables contain high levels of vitamins and minerals that support the immune system.
-Be sure to add produce that contain high levels of vitamin C, as this particular vitamin may reduce UTI risk.
+- Eat plenty of fruits and vegetables: Fruits and vegetables contain high levels of vitamins and minerals that support the immune system.
+Be sure to eat produce that has high levels of vitamin C, as it may support immune health and

-- Consider a supplement.
-Cranberry extract and garlic extract are just some of the supplements that been researched as potential UTI treatments.
-Consider adding some to your routine to help reduce the frequency and severity of UTIs.
+garlic extractare just some of the supplements that have been researched as potential UTI treatments.
+Though additional research is needed, they may help reduce the frequency and severity of UTIs.

-It’s important to note that these recommendations work best for UTIs, bladder infections, and kidney infections, as these three conditions are treated similarly.
+These recommendations work best for UTIs, bladder infections, and kidney infections, as they are treated similarly.

 If you’ve been diagnosed with another underlying condition that’s causing your symptoms, your treatment will likely be different.

-But that doesn’t mean there isn’t a link between UTI-like symptoms and cancer.
-In fact, there are two types of cancer that can cause UTI-like symptoms: bladder cancer and prostate cancer.
+Two types of cancer can also cause UTI-like symptoms: bladder cancer and prostate cancer.

-Bladder cancer symptoms strongly resemble the symptoms associated with UTIs.
+Bladder cancer symptoms strongly resemble the UTI symptoms.

-However, these symptoms won’t go away with antibiotic treatment and, instead, will become more severe over time.
+But these symptoms won’t go away with antibiotic treatment and, instead, become more severe over time.